Oreopithecus: Evolutionary history

-Oreopithecus bambolii was first described by French paleontologist Paul Gervais in 1872, after the discovery of a juvenile mandible by Professor Igino Cocchi in a lignite mine at Montebamboli in 1862.
+Oreopithecus bambolii was first described by French paleontologist Paul Gervais in 1872, after the discovery of a juvenile mandible in a lignite mine at Montebamboli in 1862 by Tito Nardi, who donate the specimen to Professor Igino Cocchi.
 In 1890, nearly a dozen new specimens were reported by Guiseppe Ristori, among them an upper jaw.
 In 1898, a left lower jaw was described by Felice Ottolenghi.
 In 1907, Giuseppe Merciai reported four maxillae and a lower jaw from the Grosseto mine at Ribolla.
 During this period there was no consensus whether Oreopithecus was a monkey or an ape.

 From 1949 onwards, Swiss paleontologist Johannes Hürzeler began to restudy the known material.
-In 1954, 1955, 1956 and 1958 he claimed Oreopithecus were a true hominin—based on its premolars, short jaws and reduced canines, at the time considered diagnostic of the hominin family.
-This hypothesis was immediately hotly discussed by his fellow palaeontologists.
+In 1954, 1955, 1956, and 1958, he claimed Oreopithecus were a true hominin—based on its premolars, short jaws and reduced canines, at the time considered diagnostic of the hominin family.
+This hypothesis immediately became a hotly discussed topic among his fellow paleontolgists.
 When he toured the world to give a series of lectures, his views generated an enormous press coverage, often being presented as a challenge to the Darwinian descent of man from apes.
 After Hürzeler was invited to give a lecture in New York in March 1956, the Wenner-Gren Foundation decided to finance excavations in Italy, with the cooperation of the Italian paleontologist Alberto Carlo Blanc.
 On 2 August 1958, Hürzeler's views seemed to be confirmed when he discovered a complete skeleton in Baccinello, which in 1960 he interpreted as a biped because of the short pelvis was closer to those of hominins than those of chimpanzees and gorillas.
 Hominin affinities claimed for Oreopithecus remained controversial for decades until new analyses in the 1990s reasserted that Oreopithecus was directly related to Dryopithecus.
 The peculiar cranial and dental features were explained as consequences of insular isolation.